About the Therapist

 Master of Science in Communication Sciences and Disorders (pending)

-Teresa is a Speech-Language Pathology Assistant at More Than Speech.
-She graduated from the University of Central Florida with a Bachelor's degree in Communication Sciences and Disorders and is licensed to practice speech-language pathology by holding a state license in Florida.
+Kaitlyn is a Speech-Language Pathology Assistant at More Than Speech.
+She graduated from the University of Central Florida with a Bachelors of Science degree in Communication Sciences and Disorders and is licensed to practice speech-language pathology by holding a state license in Florida.
 She is currently enrolled as a graduate student at Nova Southeastern University, where she is working towards her Master of Science degree in Speech Language Pathology.
-Teresa additionally has completed specialty training courses to become a certified Infant Toddler Developmental Specialist (ITDS) with a specialization in early intervention treatment in the birth-3 years population.
+Kaitlyn additionally has completed specialty training courses to become a certified Infant Toddler Developmental Specialist (ITDS) with a specialization in Early Intervention (EI) treatment in the birth-3 years population.